Services

 The Hopscotch Team

-Jodie Lang (Director and Clinical Lead Occupational Therapist)
+Jodie Lang (Director and Occupational Therapist)

 I completed my Bachelor of Occupational Therapy in 2005 at La Trobe University.
-I have worked exclusively with children and families in a range of settings including; Early Intervention, Community Health and privately in independent schools.
+I have worked exclusively with children and families in a range of settings including Early Intervention, Community Health and privately in independent schools.
 I established Hopscotch OT in 2014.

 On a personal level I am a mum to 2 young kids and love getting out and about and being active with my family.

-Nicola Briggs (Senior Occupational Therapist)
+Nicola Briggs (Clinical Lead Occupational Therapist)

-Outside of work I love spending time with my friends, watching Carlton play in the AFL, and going skiing!
+Outside of work I love spending time with my friends, watching Carlton play in the AFL, and going skiing.

 Elle Ratten (Senior Occupational Therapist)